segmentio/segment-docs/src/unify/product-limits.md

 Unify Plus customers receive the following based on their signup date:

-- **New Unify version (as of November 1, 2024)**: 50 Computed Traits, 10 Predictions, 3 Recommendation Traits
+- **Unify Plus as of November 1, 2024**: 50 Computed Traits, 10 Predictions, 3 Recommendation Traits
-- **Existing Unify version (prior to November 1, 2024)**: 50 Computed Traits, 5 Predictions
+- **Unify Plus before to November 1, 2024**: 50 Computed Traits, 5 Predictions

 Unify Plus limits vary based on your Engage plan: